leontabak/neighborhood/README.md

 through the text that Wikipedia returns to find the names of the colleges and universities that a person attended.

-The program makes use of the Bootstrap, JQuery, and Knockout libraries.
+The program makes use of the Bootstrap, JQuery, Moment, and Knockout libraries.

 The application is responsive.